 The average height of a male football player varies by position.
 Being taller or shorter can be either advantageous or disadvantageous, depending on the role.
 For some positions, the athlete’s weight is more important than his height.
 However, these players are usually taller because they are able to carry the extra mass while still retaining their agility and athleticism.
 As you might expect, the tallest football players are found in the National Football League.

 Taller quarterbacks are able to see over their offensive lines to better locate open receivers on the field.
-Nevertheless, some shorter quarterbacks, including 6-foot Drew Brees of the New Orleans Saints, have found a great deal of success.
+However, some shorter quarterbacks, like 5-foot 10 Kyler Murray of the Arizona Cardinals, have found success.

-Running backs, wide receivers, cornerbacks and safeties are the most athletic players on the field, and they range in height from 5 feet 10 inches to 6 feet 2 inches.
+Running backs, wide receivers, cornerbacks and safeties are the most athletic players on the field, and they range in height from 5 feet 9 inches to 6 feet 2 inches.
 They must cover lots of ground, both on offense and defense.

 Tight Ends and Linebackers

 Linebackers, on the other hand, are similar in weight to tight ends but a bit shorter.
 For example, the San Diego Chargers' Larry English and the Houston Texans' Brian Cushing, measure 6 feet 2 inches and 6 feet 3 inches, respectively.

 Defensive and Offensive Linemen

 While body weight and strength are more important than height for linemen, retaining the necessary mobility to effectively play these positions would be difficult at a short stature while weighing over 300 pounds, as most linemen do.

-For example, the average height of the 2013 USC quarterbacks is 6 feet 3 inches.
-The average height among USC's running backs, cornerbacks, safeties and wide receivers is just over 5 feet 11 inches.
-The average heights of USC’s tight ends and linebackers are 6 feet 4 inches and 6 feet 1 inch, respectively, while their offensive and defensive linemen have average heights of 6 feet 5 inches and 6 feet 2 inches, respectfully.
+For example, the average height of the 2013 USC quarterbacks was 6 feet 3 inches.
+The average height among USC's running backs, cornerbacks, safeties and wide receivers was just over 5 feet 11 inches.
+The average heights of USC’s tight ends and linebackers were 6 feet 4 inches and 6 feet 1 inch, respectively, while their offensive and defensive linemen had average heights of 6 feet 5 inches and 6 feet 2 inches, respectfully.